albertochong/AWS-KAFKA-CLUSTER/1 - INSTALL-TOOLS.md

-# Installing Tools in all instances
+# Installing Tools and Packages in all instances
 ### Tools
 * Install wget
 * Install nano